AI Use Cases/Construction

 Safety signal scoring (TRIR, insurance pressure) requires consistent incident data input

-Accounts flagged for rising TRIR and insurance premium pressure convert at a higher rate because the value proposition maps to an active operational pain.
+Accounts flagged for rising TRIR and insurance premium pressure are the segment we expect to convert best, because the value proposition maps to an active operational pain.
 But this signal only surfaces if safety incident data is being logged consistently in Procore or a connected system.
 Firms where safety reporting is handled on paper, in spreadsheets, or in a separate EHS platform not included in the integration will lose this scoring dimension entirely, reducing the model's ability to identify the highest-converting account segment.

 Frequently Asked Questions